dandelion/dandelion-samples/datatables/datatables-thymeleaf-javaconfig/README.md

-datatables-thymeleaf-configuration-groups
+datatables-thymeleaf-javaconfig
 =================================================================

-A sample which show how to use global and configuration groups in a Thymeleaf and Spring-based project.
+A sample which shows how to set up and application using Dandelion, Thymeleaf and Spring4 without any XML file!
+Except for Logback :-(

 ## Technology stack

- - Apache Tiles 2.2.2
- - Thymeleaf 2.1.3.RELEASE
+ - Thymeleaf / Thymeleaf-Spring4 2.1.3.RELEASE
- - Thymeleaf Extra Tiles2 2.1.0.RELEASE
  - Dandelion-Datatables 0.10.0
- - Spring 3.2.9.RELEASE
+ - Spring 4.0.5.RELEASE

 ## Features

  - __Data source type__: DOM
- - Global configuration
+ - Default configuration
- - Configuration group
- - Configuration local overloading

 ## Running this sample